 “Shall Man Survive?” (by the same creative team of Lee, Kirby and Sinnott) opens with Reed, Ben, and Johnny once again conscious and upright, but securely imprisoned:

 Boy, that hypno-tech of Maximus comes in really handy, doesn’t it?
 Meanwhile, Maximus is busy getting ready for his imperial coronation ceremony:

 This scene brings onstage, for the first time in this story, Maximus’ dastardly allies/servitors — the “evil Inhumans” who, in addition to the aforementioned Timberius, include Aireo, Falcona, Leonus, and Stallior.
-(Interestingly enough, with the exception of the air-floating Aireo, none of these characters were creations of Lee and Kirby — rather, they’d all debuted just a few months previously, in a story written by Mike Friedrich and penciled by Marie Severin, published in Incredible Hulk Special #1.)
+(Interestingly enough, with the exception of the air-floating Aireo, none of these characters were creations of Lee and Kirby — rather, they’d all debuted just a few months previously, in a story written by Gary Friedrich and penciled by Marie Severin, published in Incredible Hulk Special #1.)

 As Maximus goes on to explain to his underlings, he intends, at the very moment he’s proclaimed “Emperor Eternal“, to fire the Hypno-Gun — and thereby place “all who walk… or swim… or crawl… upon the surface of Earth” under his mental command, forever.
 Yikes!

 But, even as he gloats in anticipation of his final triumph, back in their prison his fellow royals finally prevail upon his brother Black Bolt to use his ultimate superpower — the power of his voice — to free them, despite the risk to them all.
 (Back in 1968, off course, my younger self had no idea that Black Bolt had such a power, and so didn’t realize that such an option was even on the table.)